Generic Name: clotrimazole (kloe-TRIM-a-zole)

 - If you miss a dose of clotrimazole inserts, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use clotrimazole inserts.

 Important safety information:

 - Be sure to use clotrimazole inserts for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
-The bacteria could also become less sensitive to this or other medicines.
+The fungus could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - If your symptoms do not improve within 3 days, if they last more than 7 days, or if they get worse, check with your doctor.